datanav/docs/technical/wix-wix.rst

 Wix.com Members to Wix Contacts
 -------------------------------
-Before any synchronization can take place, a link between a Wix.com Members and a Wix Contacts must be established.
+Every Wix.com Members will be synchronized with a Wix Contacts.

+If a matching Wix Contacts already exists, the Wix.com Members will be merged with the existing one.
+If no matching Wix Contacts is found, a new Wix Contacts will be created.

 A Wix.com Members will merge with a Wix Contacts if one of the following property combinations match: